Model Air raid Shelter-Anderson Shelter-Bombshelter.

 You will also see that I have added a corrugated Iron effect to the shelter front.
 This can be done exactly the same as adding the grass effect and is discussed earlier.

-I chose this image as it will add a nice raised 3D effect to the sides of my air raid shelter.
-As shown in the example above, make sure you overlap the front edge.
-To enable you to stick the edge down carefully make several scissor snips along the overlapping edge and glue each piece to the front sloping face.
-The reason for this is so that when you add your sand-bag effect to the front the cut edges of the sand bags will have a grass effect behind them making them look more real as if they are slightly overgrown with grass.
+I chose this image because it will add a raised 3D effect to the sides of my air raid shelter.
+Make sure you overlap the front edge to enable you to stick the edge down.
+As shown in the example above, carefully make several scissor snips along the overlapping edge.
+Then glue each piece to the front sloping face.
+The reason for this is so that when you add your sand-bag effect to the front the cut edges of the sandbags will have a grass effect behind.
+This will make them look more real as if they are slightly overgrown with grass.

 To do this take a plain piece of paper large enough to cover the front of the shelter and draw around the profile.
 Once you have done this you can draw your sandbag effect onto the piece of paper before you cut it out.

-When you have completed the whole template you can now add a stitch detail by applying a thin white line to each sandbag, using a sharp white coloured pencil as shown below
+Thirdly, once the whole template is complete you can now add a stitch detail by applying a thin white line to each sandbag, using a sharp white coloured pencil, as shown below

-When you have finished making your model you will need to add some velcro tabs to your front piece to secure it to the rest of your model as shown in the main pics.
-This is what will allow it to become removable and enable you to see inside.
+Once you have finished making your model WWII Air raid shelter you will also need to add some Velcro tabs to your front piece to secure it to the rest of your model.
+As shown in the main pics.
+This will then allow it to become detachable and enable you to see inside.